Skip to content

 tsx

-// app/layout.tsx
+// components/auth-provider.tsx

-import { LiteAuthProvider } from "next-lite-auth/client";
+import { LiteAuthProvider } from 'next-lite-auth/client'

 export default function RootLayout({ children }: { children: React.ReactNode }) {